 Cards 5 and 7 reveal possible problems or obstacles to progress.

-The Full Pyramid and The Annual Zodiac tarot card layouts are regarded as unusual but insightful.
+The Full Pyramid and The Annual Zodiac layouts are regarded as unusual but insightful.

 The Annual Zodiac Spread identifies the issues that can influence your year to come.

-I find this Annual Zodiac tarot reading spread to be particularly helpful for setting goals, and it is favored by many Tarot Readers for performing a coming year’s prediction.
-This spread uses a total of 13 cards, one card for each month and one card to represent the year in general.
+I find this Annual Zodiac spread to be particularly helpful for setting goals, and it is favored by many readers for performing a coming year’s prediction.
+This arrangement uses a total of 13 cards, one for each month and one card placed in the center to represent the year in general.
 When shuffling, begin by focusing your mind on each month.
 When you have placed all 12 cards, shift your focus towards the year in general.
-This will be the last card you place.
+This will be the last one you place.

 An alternative layout is to cross each of the month cards with another so that two cards represent each month.